The Most Important First Step: Figuring Out Your Energy Needs

 - Water Pump

-Step 2: Find the Power Consumption (Watts) of Each Device
+Step 2: Find Out How Much Power Each Device Uses (in Watts)

-Once you have your list, you need to determine how much power each appliance consumes.
+Next, you need to know how much power each device uses.
 This is measured in Watts (W).
-You can usually find this information on a sticker or label on the back or bottom of the device, or on its power adapter.
+You can usually find this information on a sticker on the back of the device or on its power cord.

-If you can’t find it, a quick search online for the device’s model number followed by “watts” or “power consumption” will usually give you the answer.
+If you can’t find it, you can search online for the device’s model number and the word “watts.”

 Appliance | Quantity | Power (Watts) |